 - Expanded recreation opportunities for residents on the east side of Brampton.

-- Providing valuable new amenities for our growing senior population, including a therapeutic pool.
+- Providing valuable new amenities for our growing senior population, including a salt water pool.

 - By renovating an existing facility instead of building new, the City will save millions of dollars and years of construction time.

 - The new conservation area will provide important ecological benefits, including protecting the West Humber tributary and providing habitat for Redside Dace, an endangered species of fish.